danielgblanco/diaspora-aws/README.md

 ### S3 Bucket
 This bucket to host assets as explained in the diaspora* documentation on [hosting assets on S3](https://wiki.diasporafoundation.org/Asset_hosting_on_S3).

+diaspora* does not currently spport IAM instance profiles to upload files to S3 via Fog, this is why an IAM user is created with privileges to manage this S3 bucket.
+They AWS access key is copied onto the diaspora.yml config.

 ### Aurora PostgreSQL
 This PostgreSQL on Aurora database runs in private subnets.
 It is a serverless database, which reduces cost by only paying for the periods of usage.